PROGRAMS AND SERVICES

 As a part of a comprehensive counseling program, student support groups are available to provide aid for adolescents.
 These groups give students the opportunity to express their concerns, to receive peer support, and to develop constructive strategies for addressing their concerns.
 Some students in the high school are unable to perform in the classroom because of on-going outside concerns.
 It is anticipated that these support groups can address these concerns and assist students in their daily activities both in school and out of school.
 Students volunteer to participate in these groups and discuss a variety of adolescent issues.
 Scheduling for group counseling sessions at each instructional level is based on the availability of facilitators and student needs.
 Every effort is made to have students miss as little academic instruction as possible.

 As a segment of the school counseling department's career/educational planning service, the counselors invite numerous college/university representatives to meet with students who have an interest in the visiting school.
 Sessions are scheduled throughout any given school term, although most colleges visit the district during the first semester.
-Notification of a visitation occurs via morning announcements, publication in the counseling newsletter and posting of the visitation dates on the school counseling department bulletin board.
-To attend a session, students should sign up in the school counseling office through the secretary.
-On the day of the visitation, the student obtains a pass from the school counseling office secretary, and then presents this pass to the teacher whose class the student will be dismissed from to attend the meeting.
+Notification of a visitation occurs via morning announcements, and posting on the High School website.
+Please use the following link https://tinyurl.com/EAHSCollegeVisits to sign up to visit with the colleges.
+You will get an e-hall pass for the visit.

 The school counseling department offers assistance to students who seek financial aid to attend a post-secondary school.
 The school counseling department advertises, through newsletters, bulletin boards and announcements, the availability of college and community scholarships.
 A financial aid night is held each year.
 Please look for the date on the website, newsletter, or contact the school counseling office.
 During this session, resource people will provide an overview of the timeline, procedures and prospects for securing financial aid.
 All necessary paperwork, both state and federal, is available in the school counseling office.
 School counselors advise students and parents on the completion of the application process.

 All branches of armed services, including the Reserves and ROTC programs, may visit with individual students with permission of the parent/guardian.
-A permission form is included in the packet of forms students received on the first day of school or may by obtained in the school counseling office.
+A permission form is included in the forms parents have access to in the Virtual Backpack on the school district website at the beginning of the school year.
 If a form is not submitted, it is assumed that the school may release the student's name to the armed services.

-SHARE, which stands for Student Help And Referral, is a confidential service.
+SAP, which stands for Student Assistance Program, is a confidential service.
 It provides help for students who have drug/alcohol and/or other personal problems which interfere with school activities.
-To refer yourself or someone you are concerned about, pick up a confidential referral form from any of the SHARE team members, school counseling office, nurse's office, or the high school assistant principals' office.
+To refer yourself or someone you are concerned about, pick up a confidential referral form from any of the SAP team members, school counseling office, nurse's office, or the high school assistant principals' office.